Conditional Permanent Resident

 If you are a conditional permanent resident, contact an immigration attorney in Shenandoah, just north of The Woodlands, TX, if you have a green card that is only valid for two years and would like to remain in the United States.
 An attorney can help you file a petition to remove the condition during the 90 days before the card expires.

 Call us to find out more about filing a petition to remove conditions on permanent residence based on marriage, or to remove conditions on permanent residence for entrepreneurs.

-Contact an attorney at Luis F. Hess, PLLC about your status as a conditional permanent resident.
+Contact our Shenandoah immigration attorney at Luis F. Hess, PLLC about your status as a conditional permanent resident.
 We represent clients applying for a green card on a family-basis or an employment basis throughout Montgomery County, TX.

 Call (281) 306-5896 today to discuss your case.

 A person’s status as a permanent resident would be conditional if he or she were married for less than two years on the day that he or she was given permanent residence.
 An individual may be granted permanent residence status on the date that he or she is lawfully admitted into the United States or when his or her immigrant status is adjusted.